After many attempts, Gov. Kelly predicts Kansas food tax will end next year

-LEAVENWORTH, Kan. — Gov. Laura Kelly is pushing to eliminate Kansas’s state sales tax on food.
+LEAVENWORTH, Kan.
+(KSNW) — Gov. Laura Kelly is pushing to eliminate Kansas’s state sales tax on food.

 The proposed change would help shoppers at a time when grocery costs are on the rise.
 Kansas has the second-highest sales tax on groceries in the nation at 6.5%.